getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

 ```

 Basically it does a **direct-install** of the latest version of Grav 1.6 and Admin 1.9 on top of your current installation.
 It doesn't touch the `user/` folder so your content and plugins are not impacted.

+For those who do not have CLI access, download [grav-update-v1.6.31.zip](https://github.com/getgrav/grav/releases/download/1.6.31/grav-update-v1.6.31.zip) and [grav-plugin-admin-1.9.19.zip](https://github.com/getgrav/grav-plugin-admin/archive/1.9.19.zip) files using the links given here.
+Unzip the files into your filesystem.
+Then use your favorite ftp/sftp to copy all the Grav files to your `WEBROOT` and Admin files into `WEBROOT/user/plugins/admin`.